 Tax News & Views Capitol Hill briefing.

-June 21, 2024
+July 12, 2024

-Taxwriting leaders renew call for retaliatory trade response to Canadian DST
+House Republican taxwriters renew call for retaliatory trade response to Canadian DST

-In response to Canada's parliament approving implementation of a digital services tax (DST) this week, US congressional taxwriting leaders from both parties have again called on the Biden administration to use trade measures against what they consider discriminatory taxes on US-based companies.
+In response to Canada's recent enactment of a new digital services tax (DST), Republicans on the House Ways and Means Committee this week once again urged the Biden administration to use trade measures against what they consider discriminatory taxes on US-based companies.